asaglimbeni/clean-image-crop-uploader/README.rst

 (by `twitter bootstrap <http://twitter.github.com/bootstrap/javascript.html#modals>`_) the image can be uploaded and croped.
 Second one, you can see the image cropping preview in the form and finally submit the result.

-``clean-image-crop-uploader`` is perfect when you use an ImageField on your model where is necessary to have a specific .
+``clean-image-crop-uploader`` is perfect when you use an ImageField on your model where is necessary to have a specific portion of image.
 It's easy to configure and to use.
 You can use different configurations , with fixed aspect ratio or minimal image size.

 It works with jQuery = 1.8.3 and twitter bootstrap.